Photo Credit: BBC and Ruth Crafer

 DALLAS IS ONE OF THE MOST VERSATILE AND WELL TRAVELLED FACTUAL PRESENTERS WORKING IN THE INDUSTRY.
 HE HAS FILMED IN SOME OF THE MOST EXTRAORDINARY AND CHALLENGING LOCATIONS ALL OVER THE WORLD: SEWER DIVING IN MEXICO CITY, ABSEILING OFF THE WORLD’S TALLEST BUILDING IN DUBAI AND FILMING TIM PEAKE’S ROCKET LAUNCH TO THE INTERNATIONAL SPACE STATION, TO NAME BUT A FEW…

-Most recently, Dallas has presented Positive Energy (National Geographic) where he travelled the globe, with co-presenter Kari Byron, meeting the innovators that are creating new ways to power our world into the future.
+Dallas hosts Science of Stupid (National Geographic) revealing the science behind seriously stupid stunts.
+Recently he presented Positive Energy (National Geographic) where he travelled the globe, with co-presenter Kari Byron, meeting the innovators that are creating new ways to power our world into the future.
 His debut book Ad Astra: An Illustrated Guide to Leaving the Planet was published by Simon & Schuster in 2017.

-Having started his presenting career on The Gadget Show (Channel 5) and Bang Goes The Theory (BBC 1).
-Dallas has since presented some of the most ambitious landmark series across the BBC and beyond: Britain Beneath Your Feet, Tutankhamun: The Truth Uncovered, The Treasure Hunters and Supersized Earth (BBC 1), City In The Sky and Airport Live (BBC 2), Voyager: Beyond the Final Frontier, The Drake Equation: The Search for Life and The Sky at Night (BBC 4), Science of Stupid and Time Scanners (Nat Geo).
+Having started his presenting career on The Gadget Show (Channel 5) and Bang Goes The Theory (BBC 1), Dallas has since presented some of the most ambitious landmark series across the BBC and beyond: Britain Beneath Your Feet, Tutankhamun: The Truth Uncovered, The Treasure Hunters and Supersized Earth (BBC 1), City In The Sky and Airport Live (BBC 2) Voyager: Beyond the Final Frontier, The Drake Equation: The Search for Life and The Sky at Night (BBC 4) and Time Scanners (Nat Geo).
 On BBC 4 he is also a regular presenter of the Horizon Guide series.